 Covering the ratification of the 19th Amendment, 1921 Wisconsin Equal Rights Act, 1924 Indian Citizenship Act and 1965 Voting Rights Act, the display shares the important story of women's quest for political rights and recognition through quotes, photographs and a timeline of events.

 This copy of the exhibit is made available by the Fox Valley 19th Amendment Centennial Coalition and managed by the History Museum at the Castle.
-Please contact Chief Curator Dustin Mack at [email protected] to reserve the exhibit.
+Please contact Chief Curator Dustin Mack at [email protected] to reserve the exhibit for your business or organization as you reopen to the public.

 Educational Toolkits are available to schools at both the elementary and secondary levels.
 The age-appropriate toolkits provide information about the Women’s Suffrage Movement and emphasize the importance of the right to vote.